parazeeknova/Link2QR-Basic/README.md

-# Link2QR-Basic
+<h2 align="center"> Link to QR Code generator 🍚 :</h2>

-A Basic link to QR code generator
+> A simple website for converting link to QR code.

-***This project was build with collabrative effort of Chadgee P Tey***